Brahmavarta

-The Hindu religious text Manusmriti describes Brahmavarta (ब्रह्मावर्त) as the region between the rivers Sarasvati and Drishadvati in India.
-The text defines the area as the place where the "good" people are born.
+The literary text Manusmriti describes Brahmavarta (ब्रह्मावर्त) as the region between the rivers Sarasvati and Drishadvati in India.
+The text defines the area as a holy land, whose inhabitants set the standards for morality and conduct for the rest of the world to follow.
 The name has been translated in various ways, including "holy land", "sacred land", "abode of gods", and "the scene of creation".

 The precise location and size of the region has been the subject of academic uncertainty.
 Some scholars, such as the archaeologists Bridget and Raymond Allchin, believe the term Brahmavarta to be synonymous with the Aryavarta region.